 Scottie’s adventures continue in Breaking the Story, a political romantic suspense released on March 17, 2016.

-Drop me I line.
-I love to hear from readers.
+Feel free to drop me a line.
+I love hearing from readers.